 SEATTLE, Wash. — Working in emergency services means putting yourself in dangerous situations.

-It is often life or death.
-This was the case when a devastating mudslide struck a Seattle community in 2014.
+Sometimes it’s life or death.
+As was the case with the devastating mudslide that struck a Seattle neighborhood in 2014.

 “I was deployed to the Oso mudslide about seven years ago and it was a mudslide that killed 40 people,” said Lt.
 Michael Dulas, with the Seattle Fire Department.